Venn: Resource Management for Collaborative Learning Jobs: Conclusion

 \section{Conclusion}

-In this paper, we introduce our FL resource manager, \name, to enable efficient sharing of a large amount of heterogeneous device resources among multiple FL jobs with diverse requirements. \name incorporates a contention-aware job scheduling algorithm and a resource-aware device-to-job matching algorithm to minimize the average JCT for \fl jobs.
-Our evaluation over various real-world FL workloads shows that \name achieves up to 1.88X improvement on average JCT.
+In this paper, we present \name, our \fl resource manager designed to efficiently share large-scale heterogeneous device resources among multiple \fl jobs with diverse requirements. \name features a contention-aware job scheduling algorithm and a resource-aware device-to-job matching algorithm, aiming to minimize the average job completion time (JCT) for \fl workloads.
+Our evaluation using a range of real-world \fl workloads demonstrates that \name improves average JCT by up to $1.88\times$.